Social Anxiety: How to Recognize if You Have it

 - Drinking alcohol to cope when socializing.

 Social anxiety can become debilitating.
-It may affect your ability to go to school, work, parties, or to make relationships with anyone new.
+It may affect your ability to go to school, work, parties, or make relationships with anyone new.

 How common is social anxiety?